Past Volunteers will be contacted by February 15th, 2019 by their Crew Coordinator.

 Food & Drink

-Our fabulous volunteer kitchen serves up a meal on Friday evening and Lunch & Dinner on Saturday and Sunday.
+Our fabulous volunteer kitchen serves up a meal on Friday evening and Lunch & Dinner on Saturday and Sunday (see Volunteer Handbook for menu).
 There will be vegetarian/vegan options available.
 However, if you have other dietary needs (gluten, raw, etc…) please be prepared to look after your own nutritional needs for the weekend.
 It is almost impossible to meet individual needs when catering for 1400 people!
 We also have a hospitality tent that offers a nice place to have some quiet time and beverages for in between meals.

 Please be sure to bring a water bottle (we will not provide disposable water bottles), warm clothes for the chilly evening, a hat, sunscreen and any medications you might need.